-- Grants for Arts Projects: \$58.6 million to support opportunities for public engagement with the arts and arts education, to embed the arts in system-wide initiatives that strengthen or heal communities, and for the improvement of overall cultural capacity and infrastructure within the arts sector. - Equity Program: \$5.24 million as discussed above.
-This effort supports the NEA's Equity Action Plan by building on the FY 2023 partnership with Regional Arts Organizations, and continuing to address disparities between the availability of arts programming and participation of underserved groups.
-This work will continue to strengthen local communities by bolstering work at the intersection of the arts and other sectors, enabling more sustainable and equitable impacts. - Challenge America Grant Program: \$2.85 million to enable small organizations, particularly those that are first-time applicants and/or grantees, to extend the reach of the arts to groups and communities with rich and dynamic cultural identities that are underserved-those whose opportunities to experience the arts are limited by geography, ethnicity, economics, or disability. - Research Grants in the Arts: \$0.95 million to support research that investigates the value and impact of the arts, either as individual components within the U.S. arts ecology or as they interact with each other and with other domains of American life. - NEA Research Labs: \$2.3 million for transdisciplinary research teams grounded in the social and behavioral sciences, yielding empirical insights about the arts for the benefit of arts and non-arts sectors alike.
-(See 'Leadership Initiatives' below.) - NEA Literature and Translation Fellowships: \$1.2 million awarded to published creative writers and translators.
+- Grants for Arts Projects: \$58.96 million to provide funding opportunities for organizations to strengthen the nation's arts and cultural ecosystem, enabling all Americans to live artful lives.
+Through project-based funding, the competitive program supports opportunities for public engagement with the arts and arts education, for the integration of the arts with strategies promoting the health and well-being of people and communities, and for the improvement of overall capacity and capabilities within the arts sector. - Our Town: \$4.0 million to support creative placemaking projects that integrate arts, culture, and design into efforts that strengthen communities of all sizes by advancing local economic, physical, and/or social outcomes and laying the groundwork for long-term community improvements.
+These projects require a partnership between a nonprofit organization and a local government entity, with one of the partners being a cultural organization. - Healing through the Arts: \$2.0 million to support new projects and partnerships at the federal, state and local levels that advance the health and well-being of communities and individuals.
+Healing through the Arts initiatives will draw on the lessons learned through existing initiatives such as Creative Forces®: NEA Military Healing Arts Network and Sound Health Network as well as relevant NEA research investments to support efforts that engage arts and culture-based strategies to facilitate individual and community healing.
+This new initiative will be funded at a total of \$5.0 million, \$2.0 million of requested appropriated funds and \$3.0 million from available donations/gift fund balances. - Research Grants in the Arts: \$0.8 million to support research that investigates the state of various aspects of the sector and the value and impact of the arts in many domains of American life. - NEA Research Labs: \$1.95 million for transdisciplinary research teams grounded in the social and behavioral sciences, yielding empirical insights about the arts for the benefit of arts and non-arts sectors alike.
+(See "Research (Detail)" subsection below.) - NEA Literature and Translation Fellowships: \$1.2 million awarded to published creative writers and translators.
 Creative Writing Fellowships of \$25,000 are awarded in alternating years in prose (fiction and creative nonfiction) and poetry, giving recipients the time and space to create, revise, conduct research, and connect with readers.
-Translation Fellowships grants of up to \$25,000 are awarded to published translators for the translation of specific works of prose, poetry, or drama from other languages into English to make them accessible to American audiences. - Lifetime Honors: \$0.325 million for the NEA Jazz Masters Fellowships, the highest honor that our government bestows on jazz musicians and advocates; the NEA National Heritage Fellowships, recognizing the recipients' artistic excellence and supporting their continuing contributions to our nation's traditional arts heritage.
+Translation Fellowships grants of up to \$25,000 are awarded to published translators for the translation of specific works of prose, poetry, or drama from other languages into English to make them accessible to American audiences. - Lifetime Honors: \$0.35 million for the NEA Jazz Masters Fellowships, the highest honor that our government bestows on jazz musicians and advocates, and the NEA National

-Additionally, the NEA supports the National Medal of Arts through Program Support funding.
-These honors are awarded by the President of the United States to individuals or groups who are deserving of special recognition by reason of their outstanding contributions to the excellence, growth, support, and availability of the arts in the United States.
+Heritage Fellowships, recognizing the recipients' artistic excellence and supporting their continuing contributions to our nation's traditional arts heritage.
+These honors, in addition to the National Medal of Arts funded within Program Support, are awarded by the President of the United States to individuals or groups who are deserving of special recognition by reason of their outstanding contributions to the excellence, growth, support, and availability of the arts in the United States.